markhakansson/rauk/README.md

 See [RAUK: Embedded Schedulability Analysis Using Symbolic Execution](https://github.com/markhakansson/master-thesis) (incomplete) for the thesis that resulted in this application.

 ## Limitations
-Rauk does have a few limitations, notably that the measurement-based analysis is not perfect.
-The way the measuring is done does add some overhead.
+Rauk does have a few limitations
+* The way measuring is done, does add some overhead
+* KLEE generates test vectors on LLVM IR which does not necessarily mean that the test vectors will execute the longest path in ARM instructions

-The following RTIC features are currently supported:
+* The following RTIC features are currently supported:
     * Hardware tasks
     * Resources
        * Primitives
     * LateResources
         * Signed and unsigned integers
         * `char`
     * Peripheral readings

-*

 ## License
 TBA